 To secure the source code for your app, give only a limited number of people the privilege to access or modify it.
 By keeping this network as small as possible you will be limiting the chances of code- tampering and insertion of malicious codes into your source codes.

-This may seem like a trivial point in this mobile app security checklist, but the less people know the codes, the better it is for your app’s security.
+This may seem like a trivial point in this checklist, but the fewer people know the codes, the better it is for your app’s security.

 It is not enough to just build a secure mobile app, but you have to keep updating it to keep it secure for your users to use.

-Let’s take a look at one of the most important difference between Android and iOS devices-
+Let’s take a look at one of the most important differences between Android and iOS devices-

 Too much tampering with Android system codes and you can create a system vulnerability that can be exploited by the hackers. iOS on the other hand for being a closed system is not easy to target for the hackers.